acend/helm-basics-training/content/en/docs/02.0/_index.md

 ## Task 3

 Our freshly deployed nginx is not yet accessible from outside of the Kubernetes cluster.
 To expose it, we have to enable the ingress part in the `values.yaml`, which will then make helm create an ingress resource.
+Also make sure the application is accessible via TLS.

 ### Solution Task 3 Ingress